func-i/Funci_from_OS/_posts/2016-6-22-how-to-hire-a-good-developer.md

 Well, first define what “good” means to you.
 Yeah, of course they need to know how to program and in a way that is going to result in the fulfillment of your development needs - but, what does that really look like *for you*?

 Is your need stylistic?
 For example, if you need someone who can make your app look pretty - well, then you’re looking for a front-end developer with design experience.
 If on the other hand you’re looking for something like data management and visibility, well then you’re looking for a developer that knows server side languages like Ruby or Python.
+Likewise, you'll want to take into consideration whether you're hiring for a product developer or someone with vast stack knowledge for [custom software builds](http://www.functionalimperative.com/2016/07/07/why-custom-software-development.html).

 Do some research and dig deeper into what exactly a good programmer is to you.
 Once you know exactly what you’re looking for in a programmer, then you’re ready to jump into the hunt!
 But, where to start?